CalebMagoola/LeetCodePractice/README.md

 # LeetCodePractice
 My Personal Solutions to Leetcode Practice problems.
 Solutions are in Java.
-Command F to search for a particular problem and solution.
+CTRL + F to search for a particular problem and solution.